ruthlesshelp/vending-machine-kata-py/README.md

 The primary purpose of this kata is to offer a moderately complex challenge that serves as an opportunity to hone Test-Driven Development (TDD) skills.
 A considerable part of the challenge will involve deciding which tests to write and, crucially, determining the order in which they should be tackled.

+**Important explanation:** all the files in this repo are the _result_ of the coding I practiced here.

+If you want to practice this Kata, I recommend that you begin with your own folder or repo, such as `my_vending_machine_kata`.

 ### Setting Up

 #### Just need the TL;DR?